Cocoeasy/komari/docs/general.md

 - `CycleChannel`: Queues a channel change (`Panicking` state) action when an elite boss appears
 - `UseKey`: Uses a key when elite boss appears (e.g. useful for origin skill)

-#### Discord
+#### Control And Notifications
 (Added in v0.20 for Discord bot)
-The bot uses Discord's webhook and bot/application to enable notifications an remote monitoring.
-Follows Discord's guide to create a webhook URL or a bot/application access token and provides it to Komari's bot.
+The bot uses Discord's webhook and bot/application features to enable notifications and remote monitoring through slash commands.
+Follows Discord's official guide to create a webhook URL or a bot/application access token and provides it to Komari's bot in the `Settings` tab.
+Note that if only notifications are used, providing only the webhook URL is sufficient.

+For notifications, the following types are available with their names quite self-explainatory:
+- `Rune spawns`
+- `Elite boss spawns`
+- `Player dies`
+- `Guildie appears`
+- `Stranger appears`
+- `Friend appears`
+- `Detection fails or map changes`

+If `Discord ping user ID` is provided, the notification will also ping the user with the provided user ID.

 For Discord bot, the following commands are available:
 - `/status`: The bot current status, run duration and image
 - `/start`: Starts the bot
 - `/stop`: Stops the bot
   - `go-to-town`: Whether to go to town when stopping
+- `/suspend`: Stops the bot temporarily (stops completely if run/stop cycle is not used )
 - `/start-stream`: Streams the bot's status at regular interval for up to 15 minutes
 - `/stop-stream`: Stops the started stream
 - `/chat`: Performs an in-game chat (only supports partial ASCII characters and external chat disabled)